 Students will have 40 hours of concentrated teaching per week, including four 75 minute a day intensive academic study, focusing on sciences in medical contexts and their practical applications, which include essential practical skills in biology and chemistry as well as opportunities to experience and visit real clinical settings and pioneering medical research facilities.
 Lessons, taught by qualified subject teachers, integrate theory and practice, combining classroom instructions and practical workshops and experiments in the laboratories.
 Students will participate in work experience at a charity shop, a care home, a GP surgery or by shadowing the school nurse, and also do a First Aid Qualification during the course.

 With the support of teachers, students will carry out an individual research project, which involves giving a presentation, writing an extended essay and developing IT skills.
 Students will have opportunity to visit a teaching hospital and be introduced to BMAT and UKCAT – two main specialist tests used by UK medical schools, and thus gain a better understanding of what will be expected from them when applying to study medicine in the UK and how to apply.
 In addition, students will learn to write personal statement and do interview practice.

 The course fully integrates academic subject study with English language learning through European ground-breaking teaching method – Content and Language Integrated Learning (CLIL), an approach for learning content through a foreign language (English), thus teaching both the subject and the language.
 A full structured social and leisure programme, and cultural visits and trips are also included to complement the academic programme.

-The London Medical Study Preparation Program is run in central London at prestigious DLD College which overlooks Houses of Parliament and the River Thames, adding great value for students to experience vibrant London life.
+Medical Study Preparation Program takes place in central London at prestigious DLD College which overlooks Houses of Parliament and the River Thames, adding great value for students to experience vibrant London life.

 - 40 hours of academic tuition per week

 - Lectures, workshops, laboratory experiments including a heart dissection

 - Visit to a London hospital and medical research facilities

 - First Aid Qualification